BennettDixon/openstoke/README.md

 `
 ```

-You can also use the theme which contains the active theme info (dark and light mode not yet supported but allows us to do so easily in the future):
+You can also use the `theme` prop which contains the active theme info (dark and light mode not yet supported but allows us to do so easily in the future):
 ```javascript
 export const LicenseLink = styled.a`
   margin-left: 3px;